SirVectrex/Scraping_LODZ/readme.md

 - Use maximum thread with caution (100 max on i7 4900K).
 - Use Start and End to limit the number of searches.
 Maybe manually find the first and last element.

+## Logging and Output

+1. All files will be saved in the folder "downloads".
+2. Two log fileswill be saved in the folder "logs".
+- Misses.txt documents all documents that were found, but not of relevance
+- Hits.txt documents all documents that were found and of relevance